johnatasr/Website-Crawler/README.md

 _logo: Any_

-A list of logo images found on the website.
+A logo url found on the website.

 _phones: Any_